hajiskyy/nextjs-starter/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## OG Note
 Your code editor would probably lint the unknown `@tailwind` rule.
-A hack for that if you're using vscode is to just turn off the warnings for unkown-at-rules for scss in the setting. or just at this to your `settings.json`:
+A hack for that if you're using vscode is to just turn off the warnings for unkown-at-rules for scss in the settings. or just add this to your `settings.json`:

 `  "scss.lint.unknownAtRules": "ignore"`